socketio/socket.io-client/README.md

 * Fixing a few dangerous loops that otherwise loop into properties that have been added to the prototype elsewhere.
 * Support for initializing io.Socket after the page has been loaded

+2010 11 ?? - **0.7.0**

+* Fixed, improved and added missing Transport#disconnect methods
+* Implemented data.js (data and message encoding and decoding with buffering)
+* Implemented forced disconnect call from server
+* Added warning if JSON.parse is not available and a JSON message is received

 ### Credits

 Guillermo Rauch &lt;guillermo@learnboost.com&gt;